 So, is 7 cm too late to get an epidural?

-Second (or more) Births
+Epidural Window for your Second (or more) Vaginal Births

-Will your nurse help you get an epidural at 7 cm.
+Will your nurse help you get an epidural at 7 cm?

 I would hope so, and they should.
 Honestly, at whatever point my patient requests an epidural, I try to make it happen.
 It does take about 30 minutes from when the patient requests it til’ anesthesia is in the room set up to put it in.